dns2012/career.probolinggo.dev-backend/README.md

 8. If it works, then it's your time to write your code ^_^

 ## Endpoints
-* `http://localhost:8000/admin` is login page for CRM / CMS
+* `http://localhost:8000/admin` is login page for CMS
 * Grab this collection [https://www.getpostman.com/collections/ff6095102a74b5d1c72d](https://www.getpostman.com/collections/ff6095102a74b5d1c72d)  it will provide list of rest endpoints already created

 ## Basic Information
-* Login to the CRM / CMS using `career@probolinggo.dev` and password `career12345`, don't worry it just development credential
+* Login to the CMS using `career@probolinggo.dev` and password `career12345`, don't worry it just development credential
 * For email purpose you need to setup your credential email test such `mailtrap` and provide by yourself
-* Our task management will using [https://quire.io/w/Probolinggo-Career-Project](https://quire.io/w/Probolinggo-Career-Project), if you aren't registered, please register first
+* Our task management will using [https://trello.com/b/BOd0DA9r/career](https://trello.com/b/BOd0DA9r/career), if you aren't registered, please register first
 * We will use `Agile Development`
 * We will play with `Scrum Method`
 * Honestly we want to create `Product Roadmap` for this project but we want to see how the progress look like first